 In the past, the majority of our Indian operations were eligible to claim income tax exemption with respect to profits earned from export revenue from operating units registered under the Software Technology Parks of India ("STPI").
 The benefit was available for a period of 10 years from the date of commencement of operations, but not beyond March 31, 2011.
-Effective April 1, 2011, upon the expiration of this tax exemption, income derived from our STPI operations in India became subject to the prevailing annual tax rate, which is currently, and was in fiscal 2019, 34.95% and was in fiscal 2018 and fiscal 2017 34.61%.
+Effective April 1, 2011, upon the expiration of this tax exemption, income derived from our operations in India became subject to the prevailing annual tax rate of 34.95%, in the three months ended June 30, 2020, fiscal 2020 and 2019.
+In December 2019, the Government of India enacted the India Tax Law effective retroactively to April 1, 2019, which enables Indian companies to elect to be taxed at a lower income tax rate of 25.17% as compared to the current rate of 34.95%.
+Once a company elects into the lower income tax rate, a company may not benefit from any tax holidays associated with Special Economic Zones and certain other tax incentives and may not reverse its election.
+Our current intent is to continue to be subject to the current rate of 34.95% and claim tax holidays associated with SEZ.
 See "Part I - Item 4.
-Information on the Company - B. Business Overview - Regulations of our annual report on Form 20-F for our fiscal year ended March 31, 2019."
+Information on the Company - B. Business Overview - Regulations" of our annual report on Form 20-F for our fiscal year ended March 31, 2020.